remnrem/luna-doc/docs/luna/args.md

     where `\` is the shell line-continuation character.
 Note, it is not needed between HEADERS and SEGMENTS as the Luna script is quoted; also note that `&` is not needed as the commands are on different lines.

-    Second, a _single command command_ can be split onto multiple lines when using `-s`, by using the `\` line continuation symbol (which, as with the shell, must be the _last_ character on that line, no trailing spaces):
+    Second, a _single command_ can be split onto multiple lines when using `-s`, by using the `\` line continuation symbol (which, as with the shell, must be the _last_ character on that line, no trailing spaces):
     ```
       -s ' HEADERS \